 About Boone County Schools

 Boone County Schools are committed to ensuring every student is college, career and life ready.
-As the third largest in the Commonwealth of Kentucky, the District consists of 14 elementary schools, five middle schools and four high schools.
-There are nearly 20,000 students, 1,200 who are English Language Learners, speaking over 50 languages in Boone County Schools.
+As the third largest in the Commonwealth of Kentucky, the District consists of 15 elementary schools, six middle schools and five high schools.
+There are over 20,000 students, 1,200 who are English Language Learners, speaking over 50 languages in Boone County Schools.